kennetpostigo/component-kit/README.md

 ## The State of Component-Kit and Whats Next
-I've just recently began working on component-kit, so there are a few charting component that are finished (XYAxis, LineChart, AreaChart, BarChart, PieChart).
+I've just recently began working on component-kit, so there are a few charting component that are finished (XYAxis, LineChart, AreaChart, BarChart, PieChart, RadarChart, ScatterPlot).
 As of now you can compose the finished charts together to visualize the same data-set in different ways on the same axes, as well as compose different data sets on the same axes.
-What I need to finish is the RadarChart, RadialBarChart, and TreeMap.
+What I need to finish is the RadialBarChart, and TreeMap.
 Also, I will be adding animation to the charts with `react-motion`.
 Most of the Layout components that are included in the library are also finished.
 I am also open to taking requests for charts that developers want.

 ## Install
 ```bash